gettalong/hexapdf/man/man1/hexapdf.1.md

 Synopsis: `form` \[`OPTIONS`] *INPUT* \[*OUTPUT*]

 This command allows working with interactive forms.
 If the *OUTPUT* file is not specified, all form fields are listed in page order.
+Note that a form field appears only once in the output, namely for the first widget annotation.

 By default the field name followed by a help text in parentheses (if available) is shown, followed on the next line by the current value.
-Using the global `--verbose` option will show additional information like field type and location on the page.
+Using the global `--verbose` option will show all widget annotations instead of just the first one from a field as well as additional information like field type, possible field values, and size plus location on the page.

 If *OUTPUT* is provided, the fields can be filled out interactively, via a template file or the fields can just be flattened.
 Form field flattening can also be activated in addition to filling out